-- What certificates/majors(s) has the program/unit assessed over the past six years?
-Four of five certificates have been successfully assessed.
-One of two Majors has been successfully assessed.
-The Restaurant Management certificate & Major will be assessed at the end of Fall, 2014. - How have the results been used to improve student learning at the certificate/major level?
+What certificates/majors(s) has the program/unit assessed over the past six years?

+All five certificates have been successfully assessed.
+Both Majors have been successfully assessed.

+How have the results been used to improve student learning at the certificate/major level?
 Successful CTE training is inherently based on assessed performance.
 Quantifying our methods through SLO assessment has encouraged consistent assessment across the programs.